Spiral-like features in the disc revealed by Gaia DR3 radial actions: Stäckel-Fudge approximation

 then $p_v$ can be written as

 The expressions \ref{Eq_for_pu} and \ref{Eq_for_pv} for $p_u$ and $p_v$ respectively can be substituted in the integrals for the definition of the actions \citep[see Eq.
 6 in ][]{Binney12}

 Both the limits and the integrals of Eq. \ref{Eq_Ju_Jv} have to be computed numerically.
 The limits of integration correspond to the roots of Eq. \ref{Eq_for_pu} and \ref{Eq_for_pv} (therefore the actions are always real).
 In our case, we compute these roots using the bisection method while the numerical integration is performed by Gaussian Quadrature with ten nodes.
-Finally, we approximate $J_R\approx J_u$ and $J_z\approx J_v$ since the $R$ ($z$) coordinate varies more with $u$ ($v$), as Fig \ref{Fig_uvexample} illustrates.
+We approximate the radial and vertical actions as $J_R\approx J_u$ and $J_z\approx J_v$, respectively, since the $R$ ($z$) coordinate varies more with $u$ ($v$), as Fig \ref{Fig_uvexample} illustrates.
 The choice of $u_0$ is rather arbitrary (see Section 2 in \citet[][]{Binney12} for the discussion), so we use the coordinate $u$ given by the input value $(R,z)$ of the star.

 In order to account for the error propagation, we perform 25 random realisations of the input data and compute the median values and the 16-th and 84-th percentiles of the output.